SATURDAY, 10th August 2019

 RIVER CLYDE, GLASGOW GREEN

-Over the summer you will be provided with the necessary equipment, hopefully a few laughs and all the training required to compete in a day of racing against other beginners.
+Over the summer they will be provided with the necessary equipment and, hopefully, a few laughs and all of the training required to compete in a day of racing against other beginners.

 The emphasis of the event is very much on building team skills of cooperation and coordination: every year we see those who listen best, work together, adapt to a new environment and respond to the strengths and weaknesses of their colleagues performing better and enjoying the experience more than the biggest and the fittest.

-In the following 6 weeks, our experienced coaches and coxswains will help you to develop the technique and teamwork necessary to operate as a coordinated crew in preparation for a day of head-to-head racing with other crews.
+In the weeks that follow our experienced coaches and coxswains will help you to develop the technique and teamwork necessary to operate as a coordinated crew in preparation for a day of head-to-head racing with many other Corporate crews.

 Prizes on the day will include commemorative etched glasses for those reaching the final, with those winning the event being awarded the British Steel Trophy.

-In addition to the main racing events, regatta day will also see our ‘Ergo Challenge’ – a relay event to see which crew can set the fastest time for 2,000m on one of our Concept II rowing machines and also some exciting club sprint races from clubs across Scotland.
+In addition to the main racing events, regatta day will also see a variety of sprint race events/ and our ‘Ergo Challenge’ – a relay event to see which crew & coach can complete the biggest distance with 30 seconds rowing per crew member max of 4, plus 1 minute rowing for the coach.

 The rules are simple:

-- Training will be over 6 weeks and will comprise six on-the-water sessions on the River Clyde with their appointed coach.
+- Training will commence week beginning Monday 1st July with 6 1.5 hour weekly sessions on the River Clyde with their appointed coach.

 The format for racing shall be as follows:

-- The course shall be over 250m downstream on the River Clyde at Glasgow Green.
+- The course shall be over 250 meters on the River Clyde at Glasgow Green.